Key Points

 - Decide: sustained premium with support, or stretched premium with distribution risk.

 No. Premium can persist while realised cap rises.
-Risk increases when premium becomes extreme and other indicators confirm distribution.
+Risk increases when MVRV is elevated and other indicators confirm distribution.

 ➡️ Kairos timing windows to plan entries before the crowd moves